startappdev/sqlalchemy-vertica-python/README.rst

 Vertica dialect for sqlalchemy.

-This module implements a Vertica dialect for SQLAlchemy using [vertica-python](https://github.com/uber/vertica-python).
+This module implements a Vertica dialect for SQLAlchemy using `vertica-python <https://github.com/uber/vertica-python>`.
 Engine creation:

 .. code-block:: python